 We partner with federal research labs, universities, non-governmental organizations, and private companies to design and execute air quality research projects.
 Identifying and addressing knowledge gaps in the science of air pollution, finding new ways to gather and analyze atmospheric data, and improving the interface between science and policy are the types of projects in which we typically engage.

 LADCO engages in both basic and translational research projects.
-Our basic research projects generally focus on improving our understanding the physical and chemical drivers of air pollution, enhancing how we simulate pollution emissions processes, and developing new data analysis techniques.
-We are also involved as collaborators on applied research projects to represent the perspective of air quality planning agencies.
-In these translational projects, LADCO works in the interface between science and policy to translate communication and needs across the two spaces.
+Our basic research projects generally focus on improving our understanding of the physical and chemical drivers of air pollution, enhancing how we simulate pollution emissions processes, and developing new data analysis techniques.
+We are also involved as collaborators on applied research projects to represent the perspectives of air quality planning agencies.
+In these translational projects, LADCO works in the interface between science and policy to translate communication and objectives across the two spaces.

 Click the study name below to expand/collapse the menu for highlights of current and recent air quality projects in which LADCO has been involved.

 The 2017 Lake Michigan Ozone Study (LMOS 2017) was a collaborative, multi‐agency field study of ozone chemistry and meteorology along the Wisconsin‐Illinois Lake Michigan shoreline using a combination of aircraft, ground‐based and ship‐based measurements.
 The Lake Michigan region has persistently high ozone concentrations that are impacted by complex meteorology and significant transport of pollutants.
 The overall goal of the study was to better understand ozone formation and transport around Lake Michigan to assist researchers and air quality managers who study, predict, and manage ozone concentrations in the region.